tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

     - learning new things is very difficult -> when you learn new ways how to learn, the challenge of learning new things can be fun, easier, and more enjoyable.
     - criticism of other people matters -> it's not your job to like, love or respect me.
 It's mine.
     - genius is born -> genius is not born, it's made through deep practice.
-  ## Motivation (the WHY):
-    - the purpose one has for taking action.
-The energy required for someone to behave in a particular way
-    - motivation = Purpose x Energy x Small Simple Steps
-      - how connected do I feel to my purpose
-      - how are my day-to-day energy levels
-      - what am I allowing to drain my energy that I no longer should?
   ## Methods (the HOW):
     - small simple steps repeated lead to habits.
     - creating habits to automate essential parts of our lives is a fundamental streamlining technique that we do largely unconsciously, often to our benefit.